Jena Frumes Flaunts Her Curves In White Lingerie Set While Posing In Her Laundry Room

 “Yasss queen,” was the fairly simple note from a different supporter.

 By the looks of the comments, dozens of Frumes’ fans felt that their sentiments about this new look could most properly be expressed simply via strings of emoji.
-People clearly thought this lingerie ensemble was a sizzling-hot look on the model and they will surely be anxious to see more in the days ahead.
+People clearly thought this lingerie ensemble was a sizzling hot look on the model, and they will surely be anxious to see more in the days ahead.

-Frumes has been sharing fresh photos quite regularly during this time of social distancing, something her almost 4 million followers seem to appreciate greatly.
+Frumes has been sharing fresh photos quite regularly during this time of social distancing, something her followers seem to appreciate greatly.
 Whether it’s lingerie, Daisy Duke shorts, skintight workout wear or a revealing bikini, Frumes’ curvy figure always raises heart rates and generates a lot of love.